Fur Affinity: Functions and content

 Fur Affinity is an art community website, with a format similar to that of Newgrounds and DeviantArt.
 Newsweek described it as "the furry equivalent of Facebook."
 Registered users are able to upload artwork, animations, literature, photography, and audio recordings (including music).
 Users can also comment on posts, like them, and follow artists.
 Much like DeviantArt, users are able to create folders of their media, and can categorize uploads as "scraps".
 Fur Affinity also hosts Adobe Flash media and has integrated Ruffle into the site following the former's deprecation.

-The minimum age for making an account is 13, and most artwork on the site is safe for work.
-Despite this, adult content is often posted.
+The minimum age for making an account is 13, and most artwork on the site is not safe for work.
 Posts marked as "not safe for work" are automatically restricted to registered users over 18, although many artwork whose themes are commonly seen as fetishes but not considered outright pornography have often gone unmarked by authors.
 Fur Affinity has a toggleable all-"safe for work" version of the site that does not show art that has been tagged as "adult".
 Under the "adult" filter, only media depicting adult characters are allowed, with pornographic/fetish content depicting underaged characters prohibited.